The Imitation Game (Movie Review) | Smart storytelling for a compelling story

 image

 Of course, the movie would have felt a bit boring without the flash-forwards but it wouldn’t have hurt it.
 Then it occurred to me that without them the British Government looks seriously bad.
-The man saved 14 Millions of lives – like they’ve reminded us in the film – but they still prosecuted him for consensual homosexual sex, sorry I meant “public indecency”.
+The man saved 14 Million lives – like they’ve reminded us in the film – but they still prosecuted him for consensual homosexual sex, sorry I meant “public indecency”.
 I am baffled by this, I am no LGBT activist but injustice still rattles me.
 Maybe more so because if this war Hero’s “kink” was little girls, I get the sense that he, somehow, would have eluded prosecution.
 And that investigator, who looks consumed by shame and guilt, once he realized what he’s done, does not shake my belief that things would have gone differently for Turing if it was anything other than homosexuality.
 I may have gotten too far with this but you get my point.

 image

 As for the movie, it has all the cultural aspects of this era, by which I mean misogyny and homophobia, no seriously it’s also funny, riddled with humor like most British movies are and it is because of Cumberbatch’s portrayal of Turing.
 The loner, introverted, socially awkward genius makes for comedy gold.
 Turing’s interactions with people around him and their reactions to his “uniqueness” made me laugh throughout the film.
-This might sound like Sherlock, also brilliantly portrayed by Benedict Cumberbatch, but I did not once felt like he was playing the same character although, I’ll admit that the two are alike.
-Which brings me to the immense talent that Cumberbatch showed in The Imitation Game, he not only portrayed a similar character to the one that internationally brought him to stardom but he did it with enough flair and finesse to give Alan Turing a voice and singularity.
+This might sound like Sherlock, also brilliantly portrayed by Benedict Cumberbatch, but I did not once feel like he was playing the same character although, I’ll admit that the two are alike.
+This brings me to the immense talent that Cumberbatch showed in The Imitation Game, he not only portrayed a similar character to the one that internationally brought him to stardom but he did it with enough flair and finesse to give Alan Turing a voice and singularity.

 image